wreck-lab/docs/phat2/network.md

 has_children: false
 ---

 The printHAT can be connected to your home network via Wi-Fi or LAN.
-Upon start up, if the Raspberry Pi can't find a network to connect it will generate its own hot-spot.
+Upon start up if the Raspberry Pi can't find a network to connect, it will generate its own hot-spot.

 ```text
 Install “Bonjour” to be able to easily find your Octoprint instance without having to remember